dtortosa/climahealth_webpage/docs/README.md

 ## Funding
-This project is funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie actions (grant agreement number 101030971).
+This project is funded by the European Union’s Horizon 2020 research and innovation programme (Marie Skłodowska-Curie actions; grant agreement number 101030971).